Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Introduction

 Next, we need to discriminate the concept ``complexity of QUBO problems''.
 This concept includes two different definitions~\cite{QUBO_2022}:

 1.~The complexity to solve a QUBO problem mathematically, which is highly dependent on structure of the graph.

-2.~The computational complexity of solving a QUBO problem using certain algorithms.
+2.~The computational difficulty of solving a QUBO problem using certain algorithms.
 Both algorithm and properties of the graph are relevant to this computational complexity.

 The two complexities may not have a definitive correlation.
-In this work, we only discuss solving QUBO problems via QAOA, thus we take the second definition to ``complexity of QUBO problems'' throughout the paper.
-Although a general mathematical expression of computational complexity of solving QUBO problems via QAOA is still an open question, we find it may be determined by some important attributes of a QUBO graph, like
+As we have discussed, the mathematical complexity of a QUBO problem depends on its geometric structure, such as edges and weights.
+Usually, a mathematically harder problem is more difficult to solve using algorithms on a classical or quantum computer as well.
+However, for different algorithms, the difficulty to solve these QUBO problems may be different.
+In this work, we only discuss solving QUBO problems via QAOA, thus we take the second definition to ``complexity of QUBO problems'' throughout this paper.
+Although a general mathematical expression of computational complexity of solving QUBO problems via QAOA is still an open question, at least it is determined by some important attributes of a QUBO graph, like

 where $D$ is the density of a graph, $w_{ij}$ and $h_{k}$ are weights of edges and nodes of the graph, detailed definitions are introduced in Sec.~\ref{subsec:QAOA}.